IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 ```
 <!-- end: Angular -->

-Then define a `{ComponentTitle}` with bound data source, `RowEditable` set to true and an `ActionStrip` component with editing actions enabled.
+Then define a `{ComponentName}` with bound data source, `RowEditable` set to true and an `ActionStrip` component with editing actions enabled.
 The `AddRow` input controls the visibility of the button that spawns the row adding UI.

 ```html
 <igx-grid [data]="data" [primaryKey]="'ProductID'" [autoGenerate]="false" [rowEditable]="true">